All Night Days: Background

 Thomas began working on the album in 2020 during the COVID-19 pandemic and planned to release it during the first few years of the decade.
 Around this time Matchbox Twenty began working on a new album.
 Some of the songs intended for this record ended up being on the band's album and vice versa.
 Because time passed since he began working on the album, he ended up writing new songs and replacing some of the original tracks.
 The album was going to be released by his former label of thirty years, Atlantic, but after not agreeing with them with talk of restructuring his deal and doing things he did not want to do, they let him go from the label, taking the album with him.
 He soon signed with Universal.
 He announced the album in May 2025.

 Release and promotion

 All Night Days was released on September 5, 2025.
 Thomas is currently promoting the album on the All Night Days Tour which began on August 1, 2025.

 Singles

 "Hard to Be Happy" and "Thrill Me" was released as the album's lead single as a double-A-side on July 11, 2025.

+Commercial performance

+All Night Days debuted at number 133 on the US Billboard 200 selling 9,000 pure album sales.